Welcome to TNW Basics, a collection of tips, guides, and advice on how to easily get the most out of your gadgets, apps, and other stuff.

 - Install the app for desktop, iOS, or Android app to begin.

-- Login to your source service (Google Play Music or Apple Music).
+- Login to your source service (like Spotify or Apple Music).

-- Select your destination (Spotify) and log in to the service.
+- Select your destination (like YouTube Music) and log in to the service.

 - Click on Begin to start the sync.

 It took around 25 minutes for Stamp’s Android app to transfer all of my Apple Music’s playlist, and I think that’s reasonable given it has over 3,000 items.

 The price mentioned above is suitable if you’re transferring your songs once in a while, you can opt for other plans starting from $4.17 per month to get features like auto-sync of all albums, and playlist back up in the cloud.

 SongShift (iOS) – Free to transfer a single album or playlist, $4.99 per month to transfer everything in one go

 This is a well-made iOS app to transfer your songs, albums, and playlists between two music streaming services.
 It’s free to use if you’re fine with transferring one album, song, or playlist at a time.
 That’s useful when you have only a handful of songs in your library.